What is Daring Greatly™?

 Of course it is not the same as when we gather in person, but nonetheless I am loving this new way of working, finding all kinds of benefits for everyone taking part and I remain certain that this work is very much needed.

 We meet for 8 sessions, 2.5hrs each and there is approximately an hour a week of extra work to do outside the session.

 The Daring Greatly™ method is designed to support men, women, and young people to learn how to show up, be seen, and live braver lives.
 The primary focus is on developing shame resilience skills and daily practices that transform the way we live, love, parent and lead.

 The work is suitable for individuals, couples, families, work teams, and organizational leaders.
 Further information is available at www.thedaringway.com

-During our 10 weeks together we will explore topics such as vulnerability, courage, shame, and worthiness.
+During our time together we will explore topics such as vulnerability, courage, shame, and worthiness.
 We examine the thoughts, emotions, and behaviors that are holding us back and we identify new choices and practices that move us toward more authentic and wholehearted living.

 Is Daring Greatly™ for me?